 Registered social workers who have not held a Practising Certificate for three years or more should contact the SWRB at firstname.lastname@example.org.

-You may be required to complete a Continuing Professional Development (CPD) log, practice study, and a self-reflection, and a fee will apply.
+You may be required to complete a Continuing Professional Development (CPD) log, practice study, and a self-reflection.
+If it has been more than 3 years after the expiry of your last practising certificate there will be a cost of $345, which will be invoiced when you apply.

 *The Social Workers Registration Act 2003 requires an application for a Practising Certificate to be referred to the SWRB Board if the SWRB Registrar believes or suspects the applicant has not held a Practising Certificate in the previous three years.